Safety-Aware Preference-Based Learning for Safety-Critical Control: Proof of Theorem

 is forward invariant.
 The function $h$ is an Input-to-State Safe Control Barrier Function (ISSf-CBF) for~(\ref{eq:reduced_model}) on $\C$ with parameter $\issfparam\in\R_{\geq 0}$ if there exists $\alpha\in\K_{\infty}^{\rm e}$ such that for all $\mb{x} \in \R^{n}$:

 \end{definition}

-The parameter $\bs{\rho}\in\R^p$ contains information about the system's environment that designates a given state as safe or unsafe, such as the location and size of obstacles.
-In highly unstructured environments the system may need to estimate $\bs{\rho}$, denoted by $\widehat{\bs{\rho}}\in\R^p$ from measurements of the environment, such as camera data.
-The process of converting complex measurements into the representation $\widehat{\bs{\rho}}$ is often imperfect, leading to error between the estimator $\widehat{\bs{\rho}}$ and the true value of $\bs{\rho}$.
-In this setting, safety can be achieved via {\em Measurement-Robust Control Barrier Functions (MR-CBFs)}: \begin{definition}[Measurement-Robust Control Barrier Functions \citep{dean2020guaranteeing}] The
+The parameter $\bs{\rho}\in\R^p$ contains information about the system's environment that affects safety, such as the location and size of obstacles.
+In novel environments the system may need to generate estimates of $\bs{\rho}$ denoted by $\widehat{\bs{\rho}}\in\R^p$ from complex measurements, such as camera data.
+The process of converting complex measurements to environmental parameters $\widehat{\bs{\rho}}$ is often imperfect, leading to error between the estimated and true values (i.e., $\widehat{\bs{\rho}} \neq \bs{\rho}$), which can cause safety violations.
+In this setting, safety can be achieved via {\em Measurement-Robust Control Barrier Functions (MR-CBFs)}: \begin{definition}[Measurement-Robust Control Barrier Functions \citep{dean2020guaranteeing}] The function $h$ is a \textit{Measurement-Robust Control Barrier Function} (MR-CBF) for \eqref{eq:reduced_model} on $\C$ with parameters $a,b\in\R_{\geq 0}$ if there exists $\alpha\in\K_{\infty}^{\rm e}$ such that for all $\widehat{\bs{\rho}}\in\R^p$ and $\mb{x}\in\R^n$: